 Since Instagram is owned by Facebook, in order to switch to a business profile you must have a Facebook page to connect to.
 You can either make one or connect an existing one, but this is one of those requirements you can’t get around.
 Also, you can only connect one page (which also needs to be a Facebook Business Page).
-I believe you can only make this switch from your phone, as well (just as you can only post to instagram from your phone or by using a scheduling app).
+I believe you can only make this switch from your phone, as well (though you may now be able to do so on a desktop through your Facebook Creator Studio).

 The aforementioned benefits of making this switch highly outweigh the cons (you can only link to one Facebook account, and some people have noted that fewer people like their posts when they make the switch).

 Immediately you’ll see analytics, meaning the data behind your followers.
 For all posts shared after the switch, you can see demographics on your followers, like gender, age bracket, location, and when they’re online.
 Beyond this, Instagram gives you information on how your posts are doing: how many people have seen it, how many liked it, how they found it, how it compares to your previous posts, and more.
 This is also the key to creating “boosted posts,” the Instagram equivalent to paid promotion, which we’ll get into in future posts.